History of the Hellenic Navy: The navy and the Greek War of Independence

 In 1831, Greece descended into anarchy with numerous areas, including the Mani Peninsula and Hydra, in revolt.
-It was during this revolt that the flagship Hellas, docked at Poros, was set on fire by Admiral Andreas Miaoulis.
+During this revolt the flagship Hellas, then docked at Poros, was set on fire by Admiral Andreas Miaoulis.
 Capodistrias was assassinated a few months after.

 The Royal Hellenic Navy of King Otto

 When the new King Otto arrived in the Greek capital, Nafplion, in 1832 aboard the British warship HMS Madagascar, the Greek fleet consisted of 1 corvette, 3 brigs, 6 gollettes, 2 gunboats, 2 steamboats and a few more small vessels.
 The first Naval School was founded in 1846 on the corvette Loudovikos and Leonidas Palaskas was assigned as its director.
 However the inefficient training of the officers, coupled with conflict between those who pursued modernization and those who were stalwarts of the traditions of the veterans of the struggle for independence, resulted in a restricted and inefficient navy, which was limited to policing the sea and the pursuit of pirates.

 During the 1850s, the more progressive elements of the navy won out and the fleet was augmented with more ships.
 In 1855, the first iron propeller-driven ships were ordered from England.
 These were the steamships Panopi, Pliksavra, Afroessa, and Sfendoni.